Klose scores 16th World Cup goal to break all-time record

 The always-modest Klose then turned his first post-match interview to his team's performance and Germany's opening goal by Thomas Mueller that was set up from a Toni Kroos corner kick.

 "We had a really truly super start," he said.
-"We analyze the opponents really well.
+"We analyse the opponents really well.
 I've said all along how important set pieces are and Toni put the ball exactly where it belongs.
-That's a great strenght we have.
+That's a great strength we have.
 We need to keep working on it."

 A lethal finisher, Klose is the best German striker of his generation.